 As far as pizzas go, it's not going to knock your socks off, but it's consistently good local thin pizza.
 I took this picture back in 2007 because it's been forever since I have thought to take pictures of their pizza.

 Now, the chicken arrives.
-This is a braised chicken in white wine with lots of garlic, and rosemary.
+This is a braised chicken in white wine with lots of garlic and rosemary.
 The fries are there to soak up some of that sauce!

 This is one of my favorite local dishes.
-If I were to ever leave Buenos Aires, this would be one of those things I would miss.
+If I were ever to leave Buenos Aires, this would be one of those things I would miss.

 Keep in mind that the restaurant isn't aesthetically pleasing.
 It's a large, well-lit, noisy hall with plastic plants all over the walls.
-The family runs the cash register and if you show up at 8pm, they will most likely be having their own dinner at the table by the cash register to take advantage of the calm before the nightly storm.
+The family runs the cash register, and if you show up at 8 pm, they will most likely be having their own dinner at the table by the cash register to take advantage of the calm before the nightly storm.